 Final Thoughts on CBD For Psoriatic Arthritis

 Please remember that PsA and psoriasis are completely separate conditions.
 While there is plenty of CBD-related research on the latter, there isn’t a great deal on the former.
-However, there are hundreds of studies which seem to suggest that medical marijuana, especially CBD, is potentially capable of alleviating chronic pain in people living with other forms of arthritis.
+However, there are hundreds of studies which seem to suggest that medical marijuana, especially CBD, is potentially capable of both preventing and alleviating chronic pain in people living with other forms of arthritis.

 CBD’s connection with our ECS is fascinating and could explain why it is championed as an effective painkiller by an increasing number of users.
 Researchers believe that cannabidiol could affect receptors in the brain and immune system, resulting in reduced pain and inflammation.
 Alas, a LOT more research is required before it becomes reasonable to act as advocates for CBD to treat conditions such as psoriatic arthritis.
 Therefore if you are thinking of going down the CBD route it is extremely important to consult with your primary physician before any use.

 - Full-spectrum Hemp extract

 - 3rd party laboratory tested

 - CBDPure uses a chemical-free CO2 extraction process